erkaiyublog/erkaiyublog.github.io/_posts/2025-06-29-𝜇AFL-Non-intrusive-Feedback-driven-Fuzzing-for-Microcontroller-Firmware.md

 tags: paper-reading firmware fuzzing arm
 ---

-This is a paper review of the work *𝜇AFL: Non-intrusive Feedback-driven Fuzzing for Microcontroller Firmware*.
+This is a review of the paper *𝜇AFL: Non-intrusive Feedback-driven Fuzzing for Microcontroller Firmware*.

 Some basic info of [this paper](https://doi.org/10.1145/3510003.3510208):